 The idea of freewriting is that you don’t have to be grounded to one idea, you can be free and write from the whims that come from your heart.
 I do a lot of free writing.
 It really helps me to clear my head and let the words out.
 As a writer I am faced with the fact that Writers don’t write because they simply can, they write because they must!

 When I was a little girl my family moved A LOT.
 I didn’t like it, not ever.
-But as a child most of us are not given much of a choice when it comes to the affairs of our parents and so each year we moved, not just houses but states, schools, and nothing stayed the same.
+But as a child most of us are not given much of a choice when it comes to the affairs of grown-ups and so each year we moved, not just houses but states, schools, and nothing stayed the same.

 Growing tired of the constant moving and never knowing stability, I just wanted to stay someplace and set down roots.
 I was tired of leaving my friends, scared about meeting new ones, and a place where children still believe in angels and faeries.
 (I still do)